AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/configure-permissions.md

 In this lesson, you will configure Adobe Experience Platform user permissions using [!DNL Adobe's Admin Console].

-Access control is a key privacy capability in Experience Platform and we recommend limiting permissions to what individual roles need to perform their job functions.
+Access control is a key privacy capability in Experience Platform and we recommend limiting permissions to the minimum required for people to perform their job functions.

-Data Architects and Data Engineers are the power users of Adobe Experience Platform and you will need almost all permissions both in order to complete this tutorial, and later in your day-to-day work.
+Data Architects and Data Engineers are the power users of Adobe Experience Platform and you will need almost all permissions in order to complete this tutorial, and later in your day-to-day work.
 Data Architects are also likely be involved in the administration of *other Platform users* at your company such as marketers, analysts, and data scientists.
-As you complete this lesson, think about how these [!DNL Adobe Admin Console] features will be useful to manage users at your company.
+As you complete this lesson, think about how you will use these features to manage these other users at your company.

 >[!IMPORTANT]
 >